Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 ‘A Sinner’s Plea,’ The Sensational Nightingales, lead vocal by Ernest Johnson, bass vocal by John Jefferson, with Jo Jo Wallace soaring on high tenor vocal and lead guitar, in an arrangement reflecting the influence of group harmony giants The Ravens with bass vocalist Jimmy Ricks prominent in the arrangement.

 How Jo Jo came to embrace the guitar is a whole other story in which, once again, a pump organ figures prominently.
-To Nations he recalled his older sister Minnie dating a young man known as Lightnin’, who worked at a downtown printing shop.
+To Nations he recounted his introduction to the instrument that would define his professional life.
+His older sister Minnie was dating a young man known as Lightnin’, who worked at a downtown printing shop.
 Lightnin’ and Jo Jo’s brother Johnny became friends through work connections (Johnny did deliveries for Western Union), and after-hours Johnny would borrow Lightnin’’s guitar and teach himself chords.
 “This was a huge hollow-body model which he’d ride home with,” Jo Jo recalled.
 “Johnny tried his best to make the chords he had heard mama play on the pump organ.
 After a struggle he came to a point where he could make just three chords.
 I’d sit between his legs on the floor looking at his left hand trying to figure out his moves.
 He would make the same chords every sitting.
 When it came time for him to go to work he placed the instrument in the corner of the house.
 He would shout, ‘You better not mess with that guitar!’

 “I was scared but when he left the house and rode out of sight I’d run and pick up the guitar which was almost as large as I was.
 I tried to pick out the chords he had made as best I remembered them.
 Problem was I could hardly reach my arms around the instrument to hold it but I was determined Somehow I managed to remember all I had learned listening to mama play the old hymns and could transcribe the chords to the guitar.
 Mama heard me play and was taken by surprise.
 She had my brother John Junior sit and listen.
 I knew that if the order came from her, I wouldn’t be punished for using the instrument.
 Johnny was at first surprised and then jealous of my skill.
 He never borrowed Lightnin’’s guitar after that.